 If you already have a plan, you’ll be able to stay cool.
 Issue a pre-approved apology, respond directly to people commenting on your page, and don’t try to blame someone else or come up with a ridiculous explanation.
 Just apologize, promise to do better, and move on.
 Whatever you do, don’t stay silent, because that is so much worse.

 Okay, so maybe you’re not killing it right now, but you can, in the future.
 Social media isn’t nearly as easy as it seems, so there’s a learning curve you need to hop on to get better at it.

 All you have to do is pay attention, be willing to learn, invest in your strategy and understand the importance of social media and just how much it can do for your brand.
 If you follow these tips, you are safe from making beginner mistakes and embarrassing moves that can affect your brand image.

 Want to take things a step further and get private training on how to use social media to drive your business growth, turn followers into customers and create content with ease?
-Check out my new online course, The Social Media Crash Course, available now for a low early bird price!
+Reach out and let’s talk!